seaweediman/tp/docs/UserGuide.md

     add_p title=Assistant

-* Adds a position with the title of Assistant.
+* Adds a job position with the title of Assistant, with a default status of 'open'.

+* Adding a job position always sets the position status to 'open'.
+Refer to `edit_p` on how you can change the status of a job position to 'closed'.
   <br>
   <br>